 Ski brakes, snowboard retentions straps are required, this should be self explanatory.
 If you have ever searched for a lost ski in deep snow, or watched a ski soar like a javelin down a steep slope, you’d know.

 6. Observe signs and warnings, and keep off closed trails.

 Don’t duck ropes, the patrol put them there for a reason – yes, without consulting you.
 Ask a few of the 45+ skiers and riders who became search statistics this season how “cool” it is to be lost on a snowy mountain.

 7. Prior to using any lift, have the knowledge and ability to load, ride and unload safely.

 How about, if you cause the lift to stop because you’re ill-prepared, prepare for the wrath of everyone else in lift line?
 Take a lesson, ask a liftee or another skier for instruction before your first time.

 Have a fun safe time on the slopes and follow these 7 ski and snowboard rules.
-Ski patrollers have been known to give free ski passes to those who know the code.
+Ski patrollers have been known to give free ski passes and hot cocoa coupons to those who know the code.